 In multi-omic datasets, each sample is characterized by several omic profiles (e.g., gene expression, methylation, copy number).
-Integrative analysis of multi-omic cancer datasets has a potential of revealing biological regulatory patterns that are missed in single omic analysis, and tools for performing such analyses are currently in great demand [36][37].
+Integrative analysis of multi-omic cancer datasets has the potential of revealing biological regulatory patterns that are missed in single omic analysis, and tools for performing such analyses are currently in great demand [37, 38].

 PROMO provides several features for handling and analyzing multi-omic datasets.
-The profiles composing a multi-omic dataset can be imported from repositories into a 'Multi-Omic Dataset Collection' in PROMO (Figure 2E).
+The profiles composing a multi-omic dataset can be imported from repositories into a 'Multi-Omic Dataset Collection' in PROMO (Fig. 2e).
 The user can navigate between the matrices, edit them independently, and select a subset of the datasets for downstream integrative analysis.
 Precompiled dataset collections for several TCGA cancer type cohorts are available on PROMO's download page.

-After setting up a multi-omic collection, the "inter-omic correlation identification" feature helps to detect correlations between features in two selected omics.
+After setting up a multi-omic collection, the "interomic correlation identification" feature helps to detect correlations between features in two selected omics.
 This feature allows the identification of correlations between features from different biological levels.
 For instance, anti-correlation between mRNA expression and DNA methylation levels can pinpoint biological regulation.

 The "Multi-omic clustering" feature can be used to cluster the dataset samples based on several omic matrices simultaneously.
-To this end, PROMO provides implementations of the multi-omic algorithms SNF [38], NEMO [39] and of Consensus Clustering [40] modified for multi-omic data.
-Figure S4 demonstrates the application of a multi-omic clustering algorithm on three different omics of the TCGA's breast cancer cohort.
+To this end, PROMO provides implementations of the multi-omic algorithms SNF [39], NEMO [40], and Consensus Clustering [41] modified for multi-omic data.
+Additional file 1: Figure S4 demonstrates the application of a multi-omic clustering algorithm on three different omics of the TCGA's breast cancer cohort.